Pseudonym-Tim/mewgenics-custom-stray-framework/README.md

 # Custom Stray Framework
 <img width="500" height="500" alt="preview" src="https://github.com/user-attachments/assets/dde8fd76-00ab-4c7a-9ee8-361b83747099" />

-DLL mod for Mewgenics that acts as dependency framework for fully customizable stray cat mods, also adds customizable in-game stray spawning behavior!
+A DLL dependency framework for fully customizable stray cat mods.
+It lets you add your own stray cats, modify nearly every aspect of them, and have the game spawn them naturally.
+It also adds configurable in-game stray spawning behavior!

-The framework can also change how stray spawning behaves.
+In addition to the ability to add/load fully customizable stray cats, the framework can additionally change how stray spawning behaves.
 Depending on the framework config, it can add extra cats after the game creates a normal stray event, replace each game-created stray candidate with a framework-controlled candidate, mix custom cats with native base-game strays, or spawn cats manually for testing/debugging purposes!

 ## Example custom stray mod

-An example custom stray cat mod is available as a downloadable file in the **Releases** section.
+An example custom stray cat mod is available as a downloadable file in the **Releases** section!

 Use it as a reference for the expected folder layout, `custom_strays.ini` format, custom cat appearance data, and localization files when creating your own custom stray mod.